peernova/kestra-client-sdk/javascript-sdk/docs/PluginsApi.md

 ## getVersionedPluginDetailsFromVersion

-> ClusterControllerApiPluginVersionDetails getVersionedPluginDetailsFromVersion(groupId, artifactId, version)
+> InstanceControllerApiPluginVersionDetails getVersionedPluginDetailsFromVersion(groupId, artifactId, version)

-Get details about a specific Kestra&#39;s plugin artifact version.
+Retrieve details of a specific plugin artifact version

+Superadmin-only.
+Retrieves metadata for a specific version of a plugin artifact.
+Requires INFRASTRUCTURE permission.

 ### Example